someobserver/recurgent-field-theory/README.md

 ## Draft State

-This manuscript remains unfinished.
-It's published here in its draft state as a field-aware constraint on its writer, bootstrapping simultaneous integrity and the urgency to complete it properly.
+This manuscript remains unfinished and subject to daily change.
+It's published here in draft state as a field-aware constraint on its steward to bootstrap integrity and the urgency to see to its proper completion.

 ## Building the Document

-The repository contains the full source for the Recurgent Field Theory manuscript in LaTeX.
-To compile the PDF from source, you will need:
+The repository contains the full source for the document in LaTeX.
+To compile the PDF, you will need:

 - LaTeX:
   - macOS: [MacTeX](https://www.tug.org/mactex/)